Brain Science Explains Addiction Cravings

 - How to return home and avoid the pitfalls of relapse

 The cravings among those in rehab will lessen in time and sometimes go away completely, but it’s not an overnight occurrence.
-It takes new skills, patience, time and effort to become a new man, allow the brain to reset, and experience diminished cravings.
+It takes new skills, patience, time and effort to become a new person, allow the brain to reset, and experience diminished cravings.

 You should expect cravings to occur.
 But if you’re involved in a recovery program that teaches you how to respond to the cravings in a healthy way, you should have the tools necessary to achieve long-term sobriety.